energywebfoundation/ssi-hub/docs/revocation.md

 **Problem**:
 It only makes sense for a revoker to sign a list that they are authorized to sign.
 We couldn't have just one list in SSI Hub, for example.
-We need to check the authority of the revoker and it may not be clear who the revoker is
+We need to check the authority of the revoker and it may not be clear who the revoker is.

 Solution:
 - We could have one list per role definition/namespace.